rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 many of the people who use it.

 People will say "but we can use hydro, geothermal, solar, wave generation, etc, etc" to wean ourselves off of non-renewable energy (including nuclear).
-But these have repercussions as well.
-Ask China about what the 3 Gorges dam did to the environment (and how it actually changed the Earth's rotation).
+But these sources have repercussions as well.
+Ask China about what the 3 Gorges dam did to the environment and how it actually changed the Earth's rotation.
 How many [rare earth minerals][-rare-earth] will solar panels require?

 Even advances in health care or disease control have its problems.
 The increased life expectancy and decrease in mortality rates means that there are more humans than ever on this planet.
 This